mashkov-dev/DataService/README.md

 ```
 ---
 #### `DataService.DataLoaded: Signal<Player>`
-Signal which is fired AFTER `.onPlayerInit(player, data)` finished its execution but BEFORE data was sent to client.
+Signal which is fired AFTER `.onPlayerInit(player, data)` finishes its execution but BEFORE data is sent to client.
 Use API methods such as `:Get(...)`, `:Set(...)`, `:Update(...)` etc. to read/write into the data before it is sent to client.
-Only server-side data signals will react to these changes (considering that callback doesn't yield).
+Only server-side data signals will react to these changes (considering that callback doesn't yield, read "Note" below).
 ```lua
 DataService.DataLoaded:Connect(function(player: Player)
 	if os.clock() - DataService:Get(player, d.DailyGift.LastClaim) > DAY then